ilyavf/learning-haskell/README.md

  - http://hackage.haskell.org/package/base-4.8.1.0/docs/Prelude.html - docs for Standard types, classes and related functions
  - http://hackage.haskell.org/package/base-4.8.1.0/docs/Data-List.html

-Local docs after installing

 ## The Haskell Cabal and Hoodle

-Common Architecture for Building Applications and Libraries
+Cabal - Common Architecture for Building Applications and Libraries.
 Cabal is a system for building and packaging Haskell libraries and programs.

 Hoogle is a Haskell API search engine

-Install hoogle:
+*Install hoogle:*
 ```
 $ cabal --help
 Command line interface to the Haskell Cabal infrastructure.